MrOkun/MrOkun/README.md

 - Contact me in VK or Telegram by id alexklush.
-- I am learning C#, some Java and Web.
+- I am learning C#.